top of page

 Wu Han, piano

-In 1997, David Finckel and Wu Han founded ArtistLed, the first internet-based, artist-controlled classical recording label.
+Beyond the concert stage, David Finckel and Wu Han founded ArtistLed, the first internet-based, artist-controlled classical recording label.
 With a catalog of over 20 releases, ArtistLed showcases both the standard cello and piano repertoire, and new works composed for the duo by George Tsontakis, Gabriela Lena Frank, Bruce Adolphe, Lera Auerbach, Edwin Finckel, Augusta Read Thomas, and Pierre Jalbert.

 David Finckel and Wu Han married in 1985 and divide their time between touring and residences in New York City and Westchester County.